-To optimize customer experience, any ecommerce website needs to be functional and accessible.
-Therefore, an ecommerce website usually is tested in terms of usability, functionality, performance.
-Because there are many pages, functions on the website, without a test case, there is much likelihood that essential fields are missed.
+To optimize customer experience, all store owners have to make sure their ecommerce websites to be functional and accessible.
+Therefore, we should test any ecommerce websites in terms of usability, functionality, performance.
+Because a website contains many pages and functions, there is much likelihood that missed essential fields without a test case for online shopping websites.

-For these reasons, ecommerce site test cases are one of the beneficial support for ecommerce website testers.
-However, not everyone knows what a full site testing for an ecommerce website should be.
-Therefore, we have noted down must-have test cases for your ecommerce site that may be helpful for you here.
+For these reasons, test cases for ecommerce websites are one of the beneficial support for ecommerce website testers.
+However, not everyone knows what a complete site test case for an ecommerce website should be.
+Therefore, we have noted down must-have test cases for ecommerce sites that may help you here.

 Test case management tools such as Quality Center, JIRA have become well-known for many companies to write test cases for an ecommerce site.
 Some are using excel sheets to write to them.
 However, they all share several standard must-have information.